Updated: Nov 7, 2020

 My mother tells me that this is the miracle of life, and I think yeah, okay, but how come I have to wake up at three a.m. to see it?

 It’s cold in the barn and my hands feel like rolled dice in my gloves, hard and certain around the edges, unlucky.
 The vet hasn’t gotten here yet; the vet is always late when it’s cold because the roads back here get icy and dark.
 My mother has on her work gloves and Aunt Mimi has her hands wrapped in dishrags because her work gloves have holes in them.

 “We’re naming her Alexa,” my mother says, and smiles at the Mexican barn aid with his hands full of placenta.

-“What do you think, patroncita?” asks Alex, whose name must be Alejandro, but when he really thinks about it he can wipe Mexico off his tongue.
+“What do you think?” asks Alex, whose real name is Alejandro, who has to really think about it before he can wipe Mexico off his tongue.
 Sometimes, to tease, he calls me patroncita.

 Alexa tries to stand.
 Her legs are wibbly wobbly and she blinks likes she’s afraid her eyes are going to pop out if she leaves them open too long.
 Her mother whinnies and shoves her with her nose until she finds her balance and I say, “Yeah,” I say, “It’s pretty cool,” I say, “What are you going to do with all that leftover placenta?”

 “I know a woman in Morelos,” says Alex, the placenta hanging off his fingers like the yolk from a heartland egg, soft and unprepared to be outside the walls it lives behind.
 “She ate it for luck.”

 “You did not,” Aunt Mimi laughs, peeling off her work gloves as the vet’s truck pulls in.
 Aunt Mimi always looks in the mirror before the vet gets here.

 My mother laughs.
 “If it brings luck, maybe I should have,” she says.

 “I’m sorry,” says my Dad, and I pretend to be asleep.